Bertrand-Bichat/awesome-navbars/README.md

 ## Ruby files

-I added 1 files for Pundit, 2 files for controllers (app. and pages) and 1 file for Devise helpers (if Devise forms in no Devise views).
+I added 1 files for Pundit, 2 files for controllers (app. and pages), 1 file for Devise helpers (if Devise forms in no Devise views) and 1 file for seeds.

 ## Devise french views